top of page

 All baptized Christians, regardless of denomination, are welcome to take Communion in the Episcopal Church.
 If you don't want to receive Communion for any reason, you are still invited to come forward, kneel, and cross your arms over your chest.
 The priest will say a prayer of blessing for you.
 If you would like information about baptism, please contact the church office.

-Can children take Communion?
+Can Children take Communion?

 If they are baptized, yes.
 Some parents, however, prefer to wait until their children are older.
 If you do not want your baptized children to receive Communion until a later age, please instruct them to cross their arms over their chest, and the priest will offer them a blessing.